 Category: Transient Plane Source

 Abstract: Cellulose nanocrystals (CNC) are renewable nano-biomaterials that may be suitable for reducing cold damage in fruit buds to their low thermal conductivity.
 This study was conducted to evaluate the potential of CNC as a thermal insulation material used in protecting sweet cherry and grape reproductive buds from cold damage.
-The thermal conductivity measurements were conducted using the transient plane source (TPS) and a Hot Disk TPS 2500 S instrument (from Thermtest Inc.).
+The thermal conductivity measurements were conducted using the transient plane source (TPS).
 It was found that the average thermal conductivity for the CNC film was about 0.061 W/mK.
 This suggests that CNC films of 2 wt% have potential to provide a thermal barrier to protect sweet cherry and grape buds damage from the cold by about 2 – 4°C compared to non-treated buds.

 Reference: Biosystems Engineering (2018), 172:124-133